total-typescript/total-typescript-book/book-content/book.md

 ```typescript
 let example1: string = "Hello World!";
 let example2: number = 42;
 let example3: boolean = true;
 let example4: symbol = Symbol();
 let example5: bigint = 123n;
 ```

 We've already seen `string`, `number`, and `boolean`.
 The `symbol` type is used for `Symbol`s which are used to ensure property keys are unique.
 The `bigint` type is used for numbers that are too large for the `number` type.

-However, it isn't always necessary for you to explicitly assign them to your variables.
-This is because TypeScript is smart enough to infer the types of variables just from their assignments.
+However, in practice you mostly won't annotate variables like this.
 If we remove the explicit type annotations, there won't be any errors at all:

 ```typescript
 let example1 = "Hello World!";